Single phase vs three phase

 DNO checks matter more than the label

 Octopus says it informs the DNO for charger installs and may need extra checks for looped supplies, fuse upgrades, second chargers or a possible three phase supply.
 ENA guidance says installers should use the low-carbon technology process, now through Connect Direct, to decide whether the DNO can approve the installation quickly or needs to assess the connection before work starts.
+ENA also says installers may need to apply before installation where the new maximum demand is between 60A and 100A.

 This is not just paperwork.
 It is what stops a home charger from overloading old supply equipment or causing network problems on a street where several homes add heat pumps and EVs at once.